The Cursed, 2021.

 Anyone who knows about werewolves or any of the Universal-inspired monster movies knows you must have a good hunter, and our lead actor Boyd Holbrook offers that up.
 Holbrook has been an actor I’ve followed since first seeing him in the gritty superhero epic Logan, and every time he gets a meaty role like this, it’s a delight.

 Our werewolf hunter is layered and imperfect but really centers the film as the best character.
 Once the younger cast was quickly disposed of, Alistair Petrie’s character and his family’s drama isn’t as engaging as you’d like, so Holbrook’s John McBride saves the film like he tries to save the day.

 The only thing Holbrook can’t save is some sloppy moments in the film’s edit and visual.
 No, not the practical visual effects, and some of the gore is shockingly real looking.
 Sadly, some CGI moments stand out as a bit distracting, and they come at fairly important moments, so they break the immersion a bit.
 Couple that with some un-needed jump scares, and it really takes you out of this fairly atmospheric experience.
-Eight for Silver shines best when it goes for shockingly strange moments or adds to the overall heavy emotions.
+The Cursed shines best when it goes for shockingly strange moments or adds to the overall heavy emotions.
 When it feels like a more modern horror film with its jumps and dodgy effects, it keeps it from being an absolute masterpiece like some of its prestigious peers.